chloealbright/DevHiveMind/Testing/Test Cases.md

    - Create truth tables for scenarios involving multiple test cases.
    - Evaluate the likelihood of multiple cases being true or false simultaneously.

-These refined guidelines aim to optimize the effectiveness and efficiency of test cases, promoting comprehensive testing while aligning with real-world usage patterns.
+These guidelines aim to optimize the effectiveness and efficiency of test cases, promoting comprehensive testing while aligning with real-world usage patterns.

 # Types of Cases